-The OnePlus 8T is the latest affordable flagship phone from OnePlus.
+The OnePlus 8T is 2020’s affordable flagship from OnePlus.
 It packs a ton of high-end hardware and software, despite its relatively affordable price tag of just $749.
 Of course, there are a lot of great affordable flagships out there these days, including the Samsung Galaxy S20 FE (Fan Edition).
-The newly launched S20 variant has much in common with the Galaxy S20 but makes a few concessions to reach the low price of $699.
-The real question comes down to this: which phone should you buy?
+The 2020 S20 variant has much in common with the Galaxy S20 but makes a few concessions to reach the low price of $699.
+The real question comes down to this: In the battle between the OnePlus 8T vs Samsung Galaxy S20 FE, which phone should you buy?

 OnePlus 8T vs Samsung Galaxy S20 FE: Specs